TheBudgetDesigner/codeflare-ai-journey/src/content/blog/first-post.md

 ---
-title: "How I Built My First AI Bot (And Why It Failed Spectacularly)"
+title: "My First Discord Bot Adventure"
 date: "2025-01-15"
 category: "AI"
 readTime: "5 min read"
-featured: False
+featured: false
-slug: "first-ai-bot-failure-test"
+slug: "first-discord-bot"
 ---

 The complete story of my Discord bot project - from exciting idea to crashing reality, and what I learned from the wreckage.